-Super-excited Merlefest is back
+Super-excited MerleFest is back

 The difference is Presley will be on stage.
-The guitar phenomenon has been playing Merlefest since he was eight years old.
+The guitar phenomenon has been playing MerleFest since he was 8 years old.
 He’s now 17 with guitar championships and a multitude of personal appearances.

 Presley has played numerous times with Wayne Henderson, the finger-picking stylist whose skills as a luthier is legendary.
 Henderson is one of Presley’s mentors.

-“I started playing when I was seven,” he said.
+“I started playing when I was 7,” he said.
 “It came kind of natural, and I put a lot of work into it.”

 Indeed.
 He’s now known coast-to-coast.
 Among the artists he counts as pointing him in the right direction is Doc Watson (“I always loved his music”), Henderson and Steve Lewis, guitarist and banjo picker from Todd.
 Lewis is a noted champion musician.